How will America care for more pregnant women? - NewsBreak

 For example, Texas, which has also banned most abortions, has one of the lowest rankings for maternal mortality.
 About 70% of the state has low to no maternity care, according to the March of Dimes database .

-Texas also takes new parents off Medicaid sooner than most states, and Texas women are also more likely to be uninsured and less likely to seek early prenatal care than the national average, according to The Texas Tribune .What are current abortion rights protections in NY, NJ?
-Here’s everything you need to know
+Texas also takes new parents off Medicaid sooner than most states, and Texas women are also more likely to be uninsured and less likely to seek early prenatal care than the national average, according to The Texas Tribune .West Coast govs plan sanctuary for those seeking abortions

 Bean, the doula in Illinois, fears for the safety of those giving birth without maternity care after Roe.
 A lack of maternity care could lead to illnesses stemming from pregnancy, such as gestational diabetes and preeclampsia — a blood pressure condition — going unnoticed, Bean said.